mucahityilmaz/todo-api/README.md

-#Todo list REST API built with Laravel
+#TODO List REST API built with Laravel

 Works with "Basic HTTP Authentication".
 All responses are in JSON format.